dhelper/AssertHelper/README.md

 Supports NUnit & MSTest

-#### Use Expect.That and use expressions to tell your unit testing what you want:
+#### Use Expect.That and expressions to tell your unit testing what to check:
 * Expect.That(() => value == true) → Assert.IsTrue
 * Expect.That(() => value == false) → Assert.IsFalse
 * Expect.That(() => value == null) → Assert.IsNull